-This section describes each of the components in more detail, with information to help you decide which of these you will implement in your enterprise.
+The following topics describe each of the adapter components in more detail, with information to help you decide which of these you will implement in your enterprise.
 Installation and setup follows in a separate section.
-The components described below are:
+The adapter components described in later topics are:

-- Optional collection patterns to enrich the inventory detail collected by BMC Discovery (see Optional Patterns) - The FlexNet inventory agent (see The FlexNet inventory agent) - The scripts for creating the staging database in Microsoft SQL Server (see Database Table Creation) - The FnmpADDMStage. exe executable to extract inventory information from BMC Discovery, optionally write it to XML files, and insert it into the staging database (see The Adapter Executable).
+- Optional collection patterns to enrich the inventory detail collected by BMC Discovery (see Optional Patterns in the section about configuring BMC Discovery - and this configuration is common, whether you are using the adapter or the connector) - The FlexNet inventory agent (see The FlexNet inventory agent, which is required for either the adapter or the connector) - For the adapter only, the scripts for creating the staging database in Microsoft SQL Server (see Database Table Creation) - The FnmpADDMStage. exe executable to extract inventory information from BMC Discovery, optionally write it to XML files, and insert it into the staging database (see The Adapter Executable).